 Building a structure in the city is no small task, but it is cheaper in Pakistan than here in the U.S. We are working this year to try to raise money for the foundation work and first floor.
 We're estimating around $26,000.
 Each of the other two stories will be somewhat less.
 Our National Director in Pakistan is Robin Mubarik Masih.
 You may communicate directly with him if you would like, by email at firstname.lastname@example.org.
 You can learn more about his church, family and ministry in Karachi.

 Please consider a tax-deductible gift that we can pass through to the Women's Facilitation Center.
 You can contact us directly and make arrangements, or you can give through our Donate Button.

-You can give by sending a check for $25 per goat to Market 70, 3120 Torchwood Dr, New Brighton, MN 55112.
-Or you can give by PayPal at the top of this page by donating $26 per goat.
-(The extra dollar covers the fee PayPal charges to process the donation.)
+You can give by sending a check for any amount to Market 70, 3120 Torchwood Dr, New Brighton, MN 55112.
+Or you can give by PayPal at the top of this page.
+(If you do that, please make a note designating it for Pakistan).
 Neither Market 70 nor our partners take any administrative fees.
-The entire donation goes to purchasing the goats in the local market.
-Please, give now.
-We will send a beautiful Christmas card you can give that lets your friend or family member know of your gift.
-Just be sure you include your address.
-We will also send notification of your gift for tax purposes.
+The entire donation goes directly to building the Women's Facilitation Center Please, give now.
 Market 70 is a 501c3 tax exempt organization.